devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 Widget Tests are used to test small Widget Sub-Trees of your application.
 They run relatively quickly and can test the behavior of a given UI [[@hracekTestingFlutterApps2019]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).

 #### Integration Test (Driver Tests)
-Integration Test/Driver Tests run your entire application in a virtual machine or on a physical device.
+Integration/Driver Tests run your entire application in a virtual machine or on a physical device.
 They can test user-journeys and complete use-cases.
 They are very slow and _"prone to braking"_[[@hracekTestingFlutterApps2019]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).

 ![Flutter Test Comparison](https://github.com/Fasust/flutter-guide/wiki//images/test-comp.PNG)